newaetech/chipwhisperer-tutorials/Fault_1-Introduction_to_Clock_Glitch_Attacks-OPENADC-CWLITEXMEGA.rst

 to provide a larger adjustment range, an advanced FPGA feature called Partial Reconfiguration (PR) is used.
 The PR system requires special partial bitstreams which contain modifications to the FPGA bitstream.
-These are stored as two files inside a “firmware” zip which contains both the FPGA bitstream along with a file called ``glitchwidth.p`` and a file called ``glitchoffset.p``.
+These are stored as two files inside a "firmware" zip which contains both the FPGA bitstream along with a file called ``glitchwidth.p`` and a file called ``glitchoffset.p``.
 If a lone bitstream is being loaded into the FPGA (i.e. not from the zip-file), the partial reconfiguration system is disabled, as loading incorrect partial reconfiguration files could damage the FPGA.
 This damage is mostly theoretical, more likely the FPGA will fail to function correctly.

 If in the course of following this tutorial you find the FPGA appears to stop responding (i.e. certain features no longer work correctly), it could be the partial reconfiguration data is incorrect.

-We’ll look at how to interface with these features later in the tutorial.
+We'll look at how to interface with these features later in the tutorial.

 Setting Up Firmware
 -------------------

-As with previous tutorials, we’ll start by creating a new project from base firmware, as well as setting up our ``PLATFORM`` and ``CRYPTO_TARGET``.
-This tutorial doesn’t use any crypto, so we’ll leave the latter option as ``NONE``.
-This time, we’ll be using ``glitch-simple``:
+As with previous tutorials, we'll start by creating a new project from base firmware, as well as setting up our ``PLATFORM`` and ``CRYPTO_TARGET``.
+This tutorial doesn't use any crypto, so we'll leave the latter option as ``NONE``.
+This time, we'll be using ``glitch-simple``:

 Now navigate to the ``glitch-simple-lab1`` folder and open